 - Blue light is essential during the day and it’s important that you expose yourself to natural sources of it daily to aid in proper functioning of the body’s natural circadian rhythm.

-- Remove sources of artificial light (such as night lights, alarm clocks, lamps, etc.) in sleep areas.
+- Remove sources of artificial light (such as night lights, alarm clocks, lamps, etc.) in sleeping areas.

-What are some of the ways you avoid blue light during the evening?
-Share in the comments.
+What are some of the ways you avoid blue light during the evenings?
+Share in the comments below.

 Lots of love,